converspace/activityweb-specification/README.md

 * __Why not WebIntents?__

  ActivityWeb is about performing all activities on your own site so that you own all your data.
 WebIntents are about performing specific activities using specific services.
-You could achieve the same thing [Activity Dialog](http://activitydialog.org/) does using WebIntents, but that'll mean taking on a lot of unnecessary complexity.
+You could achieve the same thing [ActivityDialog](http://activitydialog.org/) does using WebIntents, but that'll mean taking on a lot of unnecessary complexity.

 Similar Projects